-Oil is big business in Texas, and for good reason: the volume of oil coming from the Lone Star State puts it in the ballfield of major oil-producing countries like Iran and Iraq.
+Oil is big business in Austin, and for good reason: the volume of oil coming from the Lone Star State puts it in the ballfield of major oil-producing countries like Iran and Iraq.
 And the end is nowhere in sight.
 The Texas oil industry is booming, with experts predicting major market growth in the coming decade.

 Wherever business is booming, however, there are individuals eager to take advantage; the urgency to extract oil from the ground quickly and bring it to market can cause some in the oil industry to behave negligently, even recklessly, allowing and encouraging their drivers to engage in behaviors that directly contribute to motor vehicle accidents.